joelschutz/gomecoma/README.md

 # GoMeCoMa
-Go Media Collection Manager borns from the combination of a wish and a need.
+*This project was abandoned because of dependency hell.
+Never trust other peoples code* Go Media Collection Manager borns from the combination of a wish and a need.
 I really wished that for a Movie Collection Manager that would be clean, open source and integration friendly.
 Many of the options where old, bad maintained(not that this project is different),